DataBiosphere/data-portal/content/guides/userguides/matrices.md

 to [Terra](https://app.terra.bio/), a cloud-based platform for bioinformatic analysis (see the [Exporting to Terra](/guides/consumer-vignettes/export-to-terra) guide).

-## Linking DCP-Generated Matrices to the Data Manifest (Metadata)
+## Linking HCA Data Portal-Generated Matrices to the Data Manifest (Metadata)

-DCP project-level matrices only contain some of the available project metadata (species, organs, library methods, etc.).
+HCA Data Portal project-level matrices only contain some of the available project metadata (species, organs, library methods, etc.).
-However, there are several metadata facets in the Metadata Manifest, such as disease state or donor information, that you might want to link back to the DCP-generated cell-by-gene matrix.
+However, there are several metadata facets in the Metadata Manifest, such as disease state or donor information, that you might want to link back to the HCA Data Portal-generated cell-by-gene matrix.

-To link a metadata field in the Metadata Manifest back to an individual sample in a DCP- generated matrix, use the matrix `input_id` field.
+To link a metadata field in the Metadata Manifest back to an individual sample in a HCA Data Portal-generated matrix, use the matrix `input_id` field.
 This field includes all the values for the metadata `sequencing_process.provenance.document_id`, the ID used to demarcate each library preparation.